jotd666/lock_and_chase/README.md

-# Burger Time
+# Lock'n'Chase
-transcode of Burger Time arcade version for 68000/020 amiga machines
+transcode of Lock'n'Chase arcade version for 68000/020 amiga machines

 Credits: